Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/reckless-scientist.md

   - name: "Quick Bomber"
     desc: "⬻  The reckless scientist Interacts to draw a bomb, then [[Strike|Strikes]] with it."
   - name: "Reckless Alchemy"
     desc: "⬻ ([[concentrate]], [[manipulate]]); __Requirements__ The reckless scientist is holding a bomb or elixir  __Effect__  The reckless scientist combines the bomb with another bomb or the elixir with another elixir.
 They can [[Interact]] to draw a second bomb or elixir if necessary as part of this action.
-They attempt a DC 28 [[Crafting]] check, destroying both component items to create one new item.
+They attempt a DC 28 [[compendium/skills.md#Crafting|Crafting]] check, destroying both component items to create one new item.
 If a viable resulting item isn't used by the end of the scientist's next turn, it explodes as described under critical failure.\n__Critical Success__ The new item has the full effect of both component items when used.\n__Success__ The new item combines both items, but halves the effect of each.
 (This halves damage for bombs, the amount of healing of elixirs of life, or the duration for effects that can't have their value halved.
 Details are determined by the GM.)\n__Failure__ The new item is inert.\n__Critical Failure__ The new item immediately explodes, dealing 3d6 (3d6) piercing damage to the reckless scientist."

 speed: 25 feet